nkofficial-1005/PentaPen-Penalized-methodologies-for-important-SNP-identification/README.md

 # Instructions to Run Code
 1. Download all R files and keep them in the same directory.
+2. In _Pre-Processing.R_ file:
-2. Input the Genotype .ped file and Phenotype .pheno file in _Pre-Processing.R_ file.
+a.
+Input the Genotype .ped file and Phenotype .pheno file.
+b.
+Now, Select the appropriate phenotype data type in Line 33.
-3. Save the list of objects as PreprocessedData.RData in _Pre-Processing.R_ file.
+c.
+Save the list of objects as PreprocessedData.RData.
 (Code included)
+3. In _PentaPenCode.R_ file:
-4. Now load all libraries and the PreprocessedData in _PentaPenCode.R_ file.
+a.
+Load all libraries and the PreprocessedData.
 (Code included)
-5. Finally, run the 5-fold CV and parallel computing within the for loop to get the aggregated model.
+b.
+Now, run the 5-fold CV and parallel computing within the for loop to get the aggregated model (PentaPen).
-6. The functions to train five penalized models are defined in _BeforeSNPPool.R_ and _AfterSNPPool.R_ files.
-They are called during parallel computation.
+(The functions to train five penalized models are defined in _BeforeSNPPool.R_ and _AfterSNPPool.R_ files.
+They are called during parallel computation.)
+d.
+Finally, run the aggregated model to get the final results.
+(Comment out the evaluation metrics according to the chosen phenotype.)